Nobel Goes To American Richard Thaler For Work In Behavioral Economics

 Among Thaler's contributions to the field are his "theory of mental accounting, explaining how people simplify financial decision-making by creating separate accounts in their minds, focusing on the narrow impact of each individual decision rather than its overall effect," the Academy said.

-Kenny Malone of NPR's Planet Money, says Thaler is "a bit of a rock-star" in the field of economics.
+Kenny Malone of NPR's Planet Money says Thaler is "a bit of a rock star" in the field of economics.

 "In terms of real-world implications, once you start to understand the ways that we are weird, irrational beings, you can structure policies to move people toward the ends that you would want," Malone tells Morning Edition.

-Thaler, who made a cameo in the Hollywood movie The Big Short, where he explained the "hot-hand fallacy " about how someone who has experienced success in something involving random chance has a greater chance of further success going forward.
+Thaler made a cameo in the movie The Big Short, where he explained the "hot-hand fallacy" about how someone who has experienced success in something involving random chance has a greater chance of further success going forward.

 Asked whether he thought that applied to President Trump, Thaler responded with a chuckle, "I think he would do well to watch that movie."

-When the same Swedish journalist asked what Thaler would do with the 9-million kronor ($1.1-million) monetary portion of the Nobel award, the economist: "I will say that I will try to spend it as irrationally as possible."
+When the same Swedish journalist asked what Thaler would do with the 9-million kronor ($1.1 million) monetary portion of the Nobel award, the economist: "I will say that I will try to spend it as irrationally as possible."